mpi-astronomy/mpia-python-template/README.md

 With the package structure used here, you do not have to point Python to the location of your package.
 You absolutely SHOULD NOT be adding the package directory to your `$PYTHONPATH`.
 Instead, you can use `pip` to install it locally:
 ```
+cd ~/path/to/new_project
-pip install -e ~/path/to/new_project
+pip install -e .
 ```
-or `pip install -e .` if you are already in the `new_project` directory. `pip` will install all the dependencies specified in the `setup.cfg` file.
+`pip` will install all the dependencies specified in the `setup.cfg` file.
 The `-e` flag makes the install editable which means that you do not have to install the package again and again after each change.
 Changes to your files inside the project folder will automatically reflect in changes on your installed package.
 If you are working in an interactive environment (`ipython`, `Jupyter`) you will need to re-import any modules that have changed.
 For example, after editing `module_x.py` you will need to do the following to have the changes available in the Python interpreter:

 ```
 import importlib